 This summer-long workshop features both online and face-to-face components.
 These interactive sessions will introduce relevant research, useful resources, and practical strategies for teaching at the college level, and participants will also develop teaching portfolio materials relevant to the job market, grant applications, and teaching awards.
 Our goal is to help graduate students enter the classroom or the job market feeling confident of their ability to design courses and teach them well.

-The course begins with a face-to-face session on Wednesday, May 17 (9 a.m.–3 p.m.).
-It concludes with a face-to-face meeting on Wednesday, August 2 (9 a.m.–3 p.m.) and participation in the Summer Showcase on August 3.
+The course begins with a face-to-face session on Wednesday, May 15 (9 a.m.–3 p.m.).
+It concludes with a face-to-face meeting on Thursday, August 1 (9 a.m.–3 p.m.).
 Between the face-to-face activities you will be participating in online instruction through ReggieNet with a cohort of your peers and the workshop facilitators.
 There will also be three optional face-to-face workdays.

 You can download the full syllabus for this year's workshop.
 Please review it before applying for this workshop.

-To apply for the workshop, please complete this form.
-As part of the application form, you will briefly:
+As part of the application form, you will be asked to:

 Contact workshop facilitator Julie-Ann McFann at firstname.lastname@example.org.